evgenyb/evgenyb.github.io/_posts/2020-07-25-apim-canary-policy.md

 * `canaryPercent` is [APIM named value](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-properties) specifying the percentage of the requests we want to send to the new AKS cluster
 * `aksHost` contains AKS ingress controller private IP address (`10.2.15.10`) of current AKS cluster (in our use-case, `aks-dev-green`)
-* `aksHostCanary` contains AKS ingress controller private IP address (`10.3.15.10`) of new version of AKS cluster (in our use-case, `aks-dev-blue`)
+* `aksHostCanary` contains AKS ingress controller private IP address (`10.3.15.10`) of next version of AKS cluster (in our use-case, `aks-dev-blue`)

-That works fine for one or two APIs, but if there are hundreds of APIs, that might be a bit too much XML "noise" in every API policy and duplication of canary orchestration logic.
-To solve this, we can move canary logic to Global level policy, put the result of canary logic to the variable `aksUrl` using [set-variable](https://docs.microsoft.com/en-us/azure/api-management/api-management-advanced-policies#set-variable) policy and then use this variable at `set-backend-service` policy at API level policy.
+This approach works fine for one or two APIs, but if there are hundreds of APIs under APIM, that might be a bit too much XML "noise" in every API policy and duplication of canary orchestration logic all over the place.
+To solve this, we can move canary logic to Global level policy, put the result of canary logic into the variable `aksUrl` using [set-variable](https://docs.microsoft.com/en-us/azure/api-management/api-management-advanced-policies#set-variable) policy and then use this variable at `set-backend-service` policy at API level policy.

 ### Global level policy